balureddy003/DyoGrid/website/docs/architecture.md

 DyoGrid also ships a lightweight integration with [mcp-context-forge](https://github.com/IBM/mcp-context-forge).
-The helper script at `backend/connectors/mcp_gateway.py` starts an MCP Gateway and registers REST connectors for SAP and Salesforce based on environment variables.
-The gateway exposes an admin UI at `http://localhost:4444/admin` for managing registered connectors and servers.
+The helper script at `backend/connectors/mcp_gateway.py` registers REST connectors for SAP and Salesforce based on environment variables.
+The backend mounts the resulting MCP Gateway under `/mcp`, so its admin UI is reachable at `http://localhost:8000/mcp/admin` and also via `/mcp-admin` when running the frontend locally.
+All `/admin` or `/mcp-admin` paths are redirected to `/mcp/admin` so the UI works even when users enter the wrong URL.